Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 Virtualization has existed for a long time.
 The real power cloud computing adds is *automation*.
 In basic virtualization and virtual data centers we still rely on administrators to manually provision and manage our virtual machines, networks, and storage.
 Cloud computing turns these tasks over to the cloud controller to coordinate all these pieces (and more) using *orchestration*.

-Users ask for resources via web page or API call, such as a new server with 1tb of storage on a particular subnet, and the cloud determines how best to provision it from the resource pool; then it handles installation, configuration, and coordinating all the networking, storage, and compute resources to pull everything together into a functional and accessible server.
+Users ask for resources via web page or API call, such as a new server with 1tb of storage on a particular subnet, and the cloud management software determines how best to provision it from the resource pool; then it handles installation, configuration, and coordinating all the networking, storage, and compute resources to pull everything together into a functional and accessible server.
 No human administrator required.

 Or the cloud can monitor demand on a cluster and add and remove fully load-balanced and configured systems based on rules, such as average system utilization over a specified threshold.
 Need more resources?
 Add virtual servers.
 Systems underutilized?
 Drop them back into the resource pool.
 In public cloud computing this keeps costs down as you expand and contract based on what you need.
 In private clouds it frees resources for other projects and requirements, but you still need a shared resource pool to handle overall demand.
 But you are no longer stuck with under-utilized physical boxes in one corner of your data center and inadequate capacity in another.

-The same applies to platforms (including databases or application servers) and software; you can expand and contract database storage, software application server capacity, the number of supported users, and storage as needed -- without additional capital investment.
+This is true for all three main cloud delivery methods - *Infrastructure as a Service* (IaaS), *Platform as a Service* (PaaS) and *Software as a Service* (IaaS).
+You can expand and contract database storage, software application server capacity, the number of supported users, and storage as needed -- without additional capital investment.

 In the real world it isn't always so clean.
 Heavy use of public cloud may exceed the costs of owning your own infrastructure.
 Managing your own private cloud is no small task, and is ripe with pitfalls.
 And abstraction does reduce performance at certain levels, at least for now.
 But with the right planning, and as the technology continues to evolve, the business advantages are undeniable.